Beit Yaacov Synagogue, Makati

-The Beit Yaacov Synagogue is an Orthodox Jewish congregation and synagogue, located in Makati, in Metro Manila, Philippines.
+The Beit Yaacov Synagogue is a synagogue, located in Makati, in Metro Manila, Philippines.

 The rabbi, As of October 2024, was Refael Mimran.

 History

 The synagogue replaced Temple Emil, destroyed in 1945.
 After World War II, the congregation re-established itself at the Taft Avenue location.
 With the help of prominent Jewish families in the Philippines and the US Army, the synagogue was rebuilt and renamed as Beit Yaakov.
 In 1982, the synagogue was moved from Taft Avenue to its current location in Makati.
 The congregation is administered by the Jewish Association of the Philippines and worships in the Sephardic rite.

 The synagogue offers Bnei mitzvot classes for children, along with classes for children who wish to learn Hebrew and Torah.
-The synagogue also features the largest Jewish library in Southeast Asia.

 It is one of two synagogues in Metro Manila, including a Chabad synagogue.

+The current complex serves as the headquarters of the Jewish Association of the Philippines.
+Its social hall, Bachrach Hall, is named in honor of Emil Bachrach (benefactor of the original Temple Emil), and the complex houses two fully equipped kosher kitchens alongside the largest Jewish library in Southeast Asia.